antoniomari/ADA-CAPI-DataStory/index.md

 But anyway, let’s return to do one last investigation to shine more light on the role that categories play in games.
 We previously looked at the impact of categories in target articles.
 But there is a whole game before we reach the target.
 What if we look at the pairings of start-target article categories (and draw a beautiful plot in the process)?

 Here, we color-coded the nodes based on their empirical likelihood of not reaching the categories as targets.
 Additionally, the edges are color-coded based on the difference in start-target article category between the finished and unfinished paths.
-Green edges indicate that the start-target category pair occurs more frequently in the finished paths, possibly signifying an easier game.
+Blue edges indicate that the start-target category pair occurs more frequently in the finished paths, possibly signifying an easier game.
 Conversely, red edges signify the opposite, that the start-target category pair was more prominent in the unfinished paths.
 Finally, gray edges (helping to highlight the main discrepancies) are those in which they appeared equally in both types of paths.

 <div style="width: 100%; height=500px;">
   {% include finish-unfinish_category_strength.html %}
 </div>

 This fine-grained visualization of the difficulty levels associated with specific start-target category pairs (hover on different nodes to focus on its edges), allows to pinpoint particular scenarios where users didn't struggle or seemed to face challenges.
-Notably, the three green nodes (i.e., Countries, Geography and Religion) all have a high number of incoming green edges, which aligns with our analysis on their easiness as target articles.
+Notably, the three blue nodes (i.e., Countries, Geography and Religion) all have a high number of incoming blue edges, which aligns with our analysis on their easiness as target articles.
 In comparison, "Everyday_life'' emerges as the most challenging target category, a finding that echoes our previous analysis.

 While categories definitely influence how a game turns out, there are still some puzzling aspects.
 For instance, why don't other challenging categories (e.g., Business Studies, Citizenship, and Music) show any red edges?
 There is still a lot of unexplained variance, as we saw on our map comparing countries.
 Could there be something else in the articles to explain this?
 In fact, we should really talk about what is in the articles.